A Positive Kitchen Remodeling Experience Starts with Smart Planning

 3. Take your kitchen for a test drive

 Architects and designers have all the tools and knowledge to operate CAD software and produce stunning models.
 But if you want to get a rudimentary glimpse of your kitchen update before you decide on a contractor, several home improvement stores like Ikea and Lowe’s have the tools you need.
 Even if you’re in the early stages of considering a kitchen remodel, their 3-D kitchen design apps allow you to plug in measurements and choose design elements for the kitchen of your dreams.

 4. Ask silly questions

-While you’re planning, ask yourself this ostensibly silly question – what you currently use your kitchen for?
+While you’re planning, ask yourself this ostensibly silly question – how do you currently use your kitchen?
 If the answer is microwaving frozen dinners and leftover fast food and making coffee, that should tell you where you can cut costs.
 If the answer is socializing, gourmet cooking with your partner, and dining, then that should guide your planning.
 How does your kitchen function when two people are cooking together?
 Is the task lighting blinding when using the kitchen for gathering and entertaining?
-Could you use some under-cabinet lighting in addition to task lighting to serve the dual function of the space?
-Could the dining room and kitchen be joined to fuse together the seating and cooking areas?
+Could you use some under-cabinet light in addition to task lighting to serve the dual function of the space?
+Could the dining room and kitchen be joined together to create more seating and cooking areas?
 Seriously, ask stupid questions.
 You’ll be surprised by the answers and grateful for the results.

 Do you want to remodel the bathroom, too?
 Read on to find out how to Avoid These Common Bath Remodel Mistakes.